hdShang/arxiv-daily/docs/cs-CV/2025-05-03/papers/250501790v1-enhancing-the-learning-experience-using-vision-language-models-to-ge.md

 ---
 layout: default
-title: Enhancing the Learning Experience: Using Vision-Language Models to Generate Questions for Educational Videos
+title: "Enhancing the Learning Experience: Using Vision-Language Models to Generate Questions for Educational Videos"
 ---

 # Enhancing the Learning Experience: Using Vision-Language Models to Generate Questions for Educational Videos